frictionlessdata/datapackage/tabular-dataresource/index.md

   - examples/tabular-dataresource_3.md
 changelog:
 abstract: >
-  Data Resource is a simple container format used to describe and package a data source with additional metadata about that data source.
-By providing a minimum set of required properties and a range of recommended and optional properties, the format enables a simple contract for data interoperability that is governed by minimalism.
+  Tabular Data Resource is a simple container format used to describe and package a tabular data source with a schema that describes it, and additional metadata about that data source.
+By providing a minimum set of required properties and a range of optional properties, the format enables a simple contract for data interoperability that is governed by minimalism.
 ---

 A **{{ page.title }}** is a simple container format that describes and packages a data source with additional information about that source.